mdymel/devblog.dymel.pl/_posts/2017-03-23-web-dev-tools.markdown

 # Backend

 ## Visual Studio
 No introduction needed here, I think.
 In my opinion, it's the best IDE out there.
-Especially with Resharper (next point).
+Especially with ReSharper (next point).
 It has all you need.
 The downside is its hunger for memory, but my thinkpad with 16GB handles it perfectly fine.
-The [recent VS 2017](/2017/03/07/visual-studio-2017-first-impressions/) release makes it even reacher in features and a bit faster.
+The [recent VS 2017](/2017/03/07/visual-studio-2017-first-impressions/) release makes it even richer in features and a bit faster.

 ### ReSharper
 The thing, which makes Visual Studio much better.
 If you do .NET, you probably know it If you don't, go ahead and [download trial](https://www.jetbrains.com/resharper/?fromMenu) now!
 When the trial ends, JetBrains has now a subscription plan, which cost less than $13 for an individual developer.
 It's not much considering what you get: code analysis, refactorings, navigation and much more).
 Must have!